Pittsburgh Fermentation Festival

 Last Updated on September 29, 2016 by Patricia Carter

 Summary: Just sharing a fun educational event, that literally could change your health, wellness, and vitality, occurring this Sunday, February 28, 2016, in Pittsburgh should you be nearby.
-The FREE event is Pittsburgh’s Fermentation Festival I’ll be attending and profiling ferment consumers and vendors for consideration in upcoming American Gut fermenting microbiome studies!
+The FREE event is Pittsburgh’s Fermentation Festival; I’ll be attending and profiling ferment consumers and vendors for consideration in upcoming American Gut fermenting microbiome studies!
 Stop by and fill out the questionnaire!

 Be a part of this unique FREE Ferment Consumer Profile Opportunity for American Gut fermenting microbiome studies and help further the understanding of the “How” and “Why” ferments modulate our immune system!
 For an added bonus… attend 5 workshops and learn how to ferment while you are at the festival.
 The workshops are led by an incredible battery of knowledge!
 I’ll be sharing how to make lactose-free grassfed yogurt that is part of the healing diet protocols (PALEO (some camps), SCD, GAPS, UMass IBD-AID).
 Learn why fermented and traditional foods is part of WHAT EATING REAL WHOLE FOODS LOOKS LIKE.
 For a start, read below for Cleveland Clinic’s 5 reasons why you should be consuming ferments.